flyingcircusio/fc-nixos/doc/src/elasticsearch.md

 To add additional configuration options, create a file {file}`/etc/local/elasticsearch/elasticsearch.yml`.
 Its contents will be appended to the base configuration.

-## Upgrades

-Rolling upgrades for Elasticsearch 6 multi-node clusters to 7 are supported.
-Nodes should be upgraded one at a time to ensure continous operation of the cluster.
-Upgrading nodes is done by changing the role of the machine to *elasticsearch7*.

 ## Monitoring